2003 Atlantic hurricane season: Seasonal summary

 Three simultaneous tropical cyclones on September 7, Henri (left), Fabian (center) and Isabel (right).

 The official beginning of the season was on June 1, 2003, though Subtropical Storm Ana formed on April 20, well before the start to the season.
-Starting at the official start of the season, the National Hurricane Center began issuing five-day forecasts, extending from the three-day forecasts issued since 1964.
+Starting at the official start of the season, the National Hurricane Center (NHC) began issuing five-day forecasts, extending from the three-day forecasts issued since 1964.
 Officials conducted tests during the previous two seasons, indicating the new five-day forecasts would be as accurate as the three-day forecasts were 15 years earlier.
 The tropics were active and well ahead of climatology in the early portion of the season, with the seventh tropical depression forming by the end of July.
 The season officially ended on November 30, 2003, although tropical storms Odette and Peter developed in early December.

-The season is one of only six with a storm before and after the official bounds of the season; the others are 1887, 1951, 1953, 1954, 1970 and 2007.
+The season was one of only six with a storm before and after the official bounds of the season; the others are 1887, 1951, 1953, 1954, 1970 and 2007.
 When Tropical Storm Peter formed on December 7, the season became the second on record with two December storms.
 The 235 days between the development of the first storm, Tropical Storm Ana, and the dissipation of the last storm, Peter, made the 2003 season the longest season since 1952.

 Overall, the season's activity was reflected with a high cumulative accumulated cyclone energy (ACE) rating of 176.
-ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, like Isabel and Fabian, have high ACEs.
+ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, like Fabian and Isabel, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 knots (39 mph or tropical storm strength.
 Subtropical cyclones are excluded from the total.

-No cyclones in the season had a significant impact on South America or Central America.
-However, a total of eight tropical cyclones made landfall on Mexico from either the Atlantic or the Pacific Ocean, which was the greatest total since the record of nine in 1971.
-A total of seven deaths occurred in Mexico from Atlantic hurricanes.
-Much of the Caribbean did not receive significant impact from tropical cyclones during the season.